Skip to main content

 Books I Read in May 2025—Banu Mushtaq, Arundhati Roy and More

 May was a month of mixed moods and powerful stories.
 Some books were as comforting as a bedtime drink, while others cracked open bigger conversations about history, identity, and mortality.
 Here's a look at everything I read this month: 📘 The Little Prince , Antoine de Saint-Exupéry A tender philosophical tale wrapped in a children's story about a young prince's journey through planets and people.
-This may be a global favorite, but you don’t always have to love what others love.
-Still, it was nice—gentle, wistful, and okay in the best way. 🧹 Kiki’s Delivery Service , Eiko Kadono A young witch starts her own delivery business and finds independence and friendship in a seaside town.
+This may be a global favourite, but you don’t always have to love what others love.
+Still, it was nice, wistful, and okay in the best way. 🧹 Kiki’s Delivery Service , Eiko Kadono A young witch starts her own delivery business and finds independence and friendship in a seaside town.
 Reading this felt like drinking a warm cup of milk.
 Pure comfort. 🌿 The God of Small Things , Arundhati Roy A haunting, nonlinear novel about forbidden love, caste, and childhood trauma in Kerala.
 I get why this is famous—and I totally agree.
 Roy’s language is lush, her story devastating. ...